x-technology/GooseOps/docs/sessions/event-27th-February-2021-GooseOps-introduction.md

 - basic understanding of Docker, Kubernetes, Terraform.
 - one of the commonly used CI/CD: Github Actions, Gitlab CI, Bitbucket.

+During the event we will cover following topics:
+- Starting to work with Docker for local development.
+- Tips to save your time with Docker.
+- Diving into Kubernetes, k8s annotations, `kubectl` tricks.
+- Introducing Infrastructure As Code with Terraform.
+- Starting to work with Terraform to set up a private Kubernetes cluster.

 We invite you to join our session on February 27th, 2021 and have some fun together.

 ### Tags